-- Reception and treatment facilities physically located on the shore, pier, or wharf that receive and treat ballast water from vessels through ship-to-shore connections or from barges that move ballast water from a vessel to a shorebased treatment plant - Reception and treatment barges that receive ballast water from vessels, treat it on board the barge, and then discharge to the surrounding environment
+- Reception and treatment facilities physically located on the shore, pier, or wharf that receive and treat ballast water from vessels through ship-to-shore connections or from barges that move ballast water from a vessel to a shorebased treatment plant - Reception and treatment barges that receive ballast water from vessels, treat it on board the barge, and then discharge to the surrounding environment nonindigenous species in ballast water are currently available in California or anywhere else in the United States.

-Vessels may comply with California's performance standards by discharging ballast to a shore-based reception facility.
-However, no shore-based facilities designed to treat nonindigenous species in ballast water are currently available in California or anywhere else in the United States.
+Vessels may comply with the California Performance Standards by discharging ballast to a shore-based reception facility.
+However, no shore-based facilities designed to treat